Limit Theory for the Sample Autocovariance for Heavy Tailed Stationary Infinitely Divisible Processes Generated by Conservative Flows: Limit Theorem on the Sample Autocovariances

 Denote $X_n^{(i)} = \int_E f_n(x) dM_i(x)$, $i=1,2$.
 We may write

-The main tool used in our proof is a certain series representation of $(X_n)$, which was developed by \cite{rosinski:1990}.
-We also refer to Section 3.10 in \cite{samorodnitsky:taqqu:1994}.
-Since $\mu$ is a $\sigma$-finite measure, one can find an $\mu$-equivalent probability measure $\mu_0$ such that
+We also recall a certain series representation of $(X_n)$, which was developed by \cite{rosinski:1990}.
+The reader may refer to Section 3.10 in \cite{samorodnitsky:taqqu:1994} as well.
+Since $\mu$ is a $\sigma$-finite measure, one can find a $\mu$-equivalent probability measure $\mu_0$ such that

 where $q$ is a positive measurable function on $E$.
 For $l=1,2$, we write $U_{\alpha,l}(x) = \rho_{\alpha,l}(x,\infty)$ for $x > 0$ and define the right continuous inverse of $U_{\alpha,l}(x)$ by

 According to \cite{rosinski:1990}, $X_n^{(l)}$ can be represented in law as